Anthony Banda

-Frank Anthony Banda (born August 10, 1993) is an American professional baseball pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).
+Frank Anthony Banda (born August 10, 1993) is an American professional baseball pitcher for the Minnesota Twins of Major League Baseball (MLB).
 He played college baseball for San Jacinto College.
 The Milwaukee Brewers selected Banda in the tenth round of the 2012 MLB draft.
-He made his MLB debut with the Arizona Diamondbacks in 2017 and has also played for the Tampa Bay Rays, New York Mets, Pittsburgh Pirates, Toronto Blue Jays, New York Yankees, and Washington Nationals.
+He made his MLB debut with the Arizona Diamondbacks in 2017 and has also played for the Tampa Bay Rays, New York Mets, Pittsburgh Pirates, Toronto Blue Jays, New York Yankees, Washington Nationals, and Los Angeles Dodgers.

 Early life

 Frank Anthony Banda was born on August 10, 1993, in Corpus Christi, Texas, to parents Frank and Danette Banda.
 He has four siblings.

 Amateur career

 Banda attended Sinton High School in Sinton, Texas, where he played for the school's baseball team.
 The Arizona Diamondbacks selected Banda in the 33rd round of the 2011 Major League Baseball draft.
 He did not sign and attended San Jacinto College, where he had a 7–1 record with a 2.01 earned run average (ERA) and 73 strikeouts, earning National Junior College Athletic Association third-team all-American honors.